- Planning, Policy & Assessment

 Coming to campus in an electric vehicle (EV) and want to charge up?
 Please contact us!

-There are a number of restaurants located in Corvallis that support local agriculture and have implemented more sustainable practices at their businesses.
+There are a number of restaurants in Corvallis that support local agriculture and have implemented more sustainable practices at their businesses.
 The Corvallis Sustainability Coalition issued a list of restaurants that strive to use ingredients from nearby counties.

 OSU strives to decrease its landfill-bound waste by reducing, reusing and recycling; Campus Recycling spearheads these efforts.
 Please help us keep our campus beautiful by reducing what you need to throw away, and properly disposing of what does need to be discarded.